What is Platelet Rich Plasma (PRP)?

 - Overuse syndromes

-Many other conditions respond to PRP/stem cell treatment, including injuries to the shoulders, knees, back, neck, jaw, elbows, hands, hips, ankles, and feet, and even aesthetics.
+Many other conditions respond to PRP/Structural connective tissue supplementation treatment, including injuries to the shoulders, knees, back, neck, jaw, elbows, hands, hips, ankles, and feet, and even aesthetics.
 Your medical provider commonly uses these regenerative injections on tendons and ligaments throughout the body.